chmitch/mdwguide/README.md

-# mdwguide
+# Modern Data Warehouse What the Hack
-Modern Data Warehouse What the Hack
+Modern Data Warehouse Hack

 ## Challenges
 Here is the set of challenges we plan to cover when building out our Modern Data Warehouse.
 There will be six challenges that are the typical workloads in a MDW architecture.
 The challenge will focus on migration activity from an existing SQL data platform to Azure Synapse Analytics.